translate/translate/docs/commands/pofilter_tests.rst

 purepunc
 --------

-checks that strings that are purely punctuation are not changed
+Checks that strings that are purely punctuation are not changed

 This extracts strings like "+" or "-" as these usually should not be changed.